 Getting your CPR AED certification

 As a PT, the health and wellness of your clients is your responsibility while you are training.
 Thus you need to be certified in cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED).
-You can sign up to programs to receive these certifications through several different nationally recognised personal training organisations including, FiTOUR, AFSA, NFPT, NASM, ACSM, ACE, ISSA (in the US), or CIMSPA or NRPT (if you are in the UK) and more or directly through your local Red Cross.
+You can sign up to programs to receive these certifications through several different nationally recognised personal training organisations including, FiTOUR, ASFA, NFPT, NASM, ACSM, ACE, ISSA (in the US), or CIMSPA or NRPT (if you are in the UK) and more or directly through your local Red Cross.
 In these programs, they will also teach you how to respond and react when one of your clients is undergoing a medical emergency, having trouble breathing, or needs medical attention.

 Personal trainer certification course

-Once you have completed your CPR and AED certifications you will need to take a complete certified PT course from any one of the PT certification programs recognised and accredited by the National Commission for Certifying Agencies (NCCA), and the European Register of Exercise Professionals (EREPs) if you are in Europe.
-As the national third-party agencies responsible for setting the standards for health and wellbeing in the fitness sector, your certification will need to come from one of the programs the NCCA (or REPS for the UK) approves of.
+Once you have completed your CPR and AED certifications you will need to take a complete certified PT course from any one of the personal trainer certification programs recognised and accredited by the National Commission for Certifying Agencies (NCCA), and the European Register of Exercise Professionals (EREPs) if you are in Europe.
+As the national third-party agencies responsible for setting the standards for health and wellbeing in the fitness sector, your certification will need to come from one of the programs the NCCA (or CIMSPA for the UK) approves of.

 After you have chosen a certification program, they can help you decide what type of PT you would like to become and are most suited for.
 Perhaps you want to focus on one to one training and private sessions, or you'd like to teach group classes and work in a fitness facility.
 These programs can help you decide, as well as help you develop your skill sets, professional goals, and prepare for the required certified personal trainer exam.